Syrian Communist Party (Political Bureau)

 We see that the projects that are presented to the whole region are based on the model of the quota system in Lebanon, which gives the foreign powers more room for control and manipulation of the Arab interior affairs by states based on citizen democracy rather than the “democracy of quotas”.

-This confirms that the Arabs needs a struggle for independence and the abolition of the rule of embassies, and the implementation of democratic, social economic and modernization tasks along with nationalism.
+This confirms that the Arabs needs a struggle for independence and the abolition of the rule of embassies, and the implementation of democratic, social economic and modernisation tasks along with nationalism.
 And that alliances between the “independence” parties must be based on their position from the foreign powers.

 The Syrian situation